Urban Teacher Preparation Program

-Preparing future teachers for success in urban schools.
+Preparing future teachers for Success in urban Education.

 Students who major in elementary education at Carthage have the option to enroll in Carthage’s Urban Teacher Preparation Program.
 This program aims to identify, instruct, inspire, and increase the number of resilient, highly effective teachers committed to teaching in high-need, urban school settings.